BioGRID/BioGRID-Annotation/README.md

 + Run: **python EG_parseDefinitions.py** - This will load all the definition entries from ENTREZ GENE fetching only those we are interested in via previously loaded data stored in the _genes_ table.

 + Run: **python EG_parseGO.py** - This will load the ENTREZ GENE gene2go file for a mapping of GENE ONTOLOGY terms to _genes_.

-#### Process REFSEQ
++ Run: **python EG_parseGene2Refseq.py** - This will parse the Gene2Refseq file from ENTREZ GENE and create a mapping table between _genes_ and _refseq_.

-+ Run: **python REFSEQ_downloadProteins.py** - This will download protein FASTA files for all the protein IDs downloaded into the staging database.
-This will take some time as sequences can only be fetched in batches of 10,000 at a time.
+#### Process REFSEQ MISSING

-+ Run: **python REFSEQ_parseProteins.py** - This will parse the FASTA files downloaded in the step above and load them into the database.
-If the sequence already exists, its details are updated instead.
++ Run: **python REFSEQ_downloadMissingProteins.py** - This will download protein FASTA files for any proteins in the _refseq_ table that do not have annotation.
+These are most likely proteins that were added when running the EG_parseGene2Refseq.py script.

-+ Run: **python EG_parseGene2Refseq.py** - This will parse the Gene2Refseq file from ENTREZ GENE and create a mapping table between ENTREZ GENE ids and REFSEQ proteins.
++ Run: **python REFSEQ_parseMissingProteins.py** - This will parse the FASTA files downloaded in the step above and load them into the database.